 Requirements

 As for any tool in the regulated environment of the pharmaceutical industry, the OQ Test App with its components needs to be validated (compare chapter 1.1 first paragraph) ( Link einfügen).
 The OQ Test App is part of the infrastructure of the test environment for the business applications submitted to an OQ.
-In consequence this means that the productive environment of the OQ Test App is the test environment of the JBA and before being productively used in that environment, verification activities needs to be performed dependent on the category and taking into account the risk, the complexity and the novelty of the software (GAMP5 p.33-p.37; p.32).
+In consequence this means that the productive environment of the OQ Test App is the test environment of the JBA.
+Prior to productive usage of OQ Test APP, verification activities needs to be performed dependent on the category, taking into account the risk, the complexity and the novelty of the software (GAMP5 p.33-p.37; p.32).

 Risk-Assessment